pivotal/docs-tap/getting-started/deploy-spring-boot-native-images.hbs.md

-# Run Spring Boot apps on Tanzu Application Platform as GraalVM native images
+# Deploy Spring Boot apps to Tanzu Application Platform as GraalVM native images

-This topic guides you through configuring Tanzu Application Platform to compile your Spring Boot application into a native executable file, running that native executable file on the platform, and enabling Application Live View for your application.
+This topic tells you how to configure Tanzu Application Platform to compile your Spring Boot application into a native executable file, run that native executable file on the platform, and enable Application Live View for your application.
 <!-- get reviewed -->

 ## <a id="you-will"></a>What you will do